-- You can have one headline or a picture on a slide then fill in the rest.
+- Have one catchy headline or a picture on a slide then fill in the rest verbally.
 To do this, you must practice talking into it.

 - Make notes on the side and go over it many times in front of your family, a professional coach or walking the dog.

 - Vary your tone of voice, allow pauses and emphasize important words.
 Just watch anything Alan Rickman has done and you’ll get the idea.
 He makes every word juicy!

 - Did we say practice?

 Mastering business-winning sales presentations is far from a straightforward task – it takes diligent preparation, plenty of creativity and painstaking research.